 Larry Sand started his teaching career in New York in 1971.
 Beginning in 1985, he taught elementary school as well as English, math, history and ESL in the Los Angeles Unified School District, where he also served as a Title 1 Coordinator.
 Retired in 2009, he is the president of the non-profit California Teachers Empowerment Network – a non-partisan, non-political group dedicated to providing teacher with reliable and balanced information about professional affiliations and positions on educational issues – information teachers will often not get from their school districts or unions.
 In 2011, realizing that parents, taxpayers and others frequently receive faulty information from the mainstream media, CTEN expanded its mission to help the general public understand the array of educational issues facing our country today.

 CTEN was formed in 2006 because a wide range of information from the more global concerns of education policy, education leadership, and education reform, to information having a more personal application, such as professional liability insurance, options of relationships to teachers unions, and the effect of unionism on teacher pay, comes to teachers from entities that have a specific agenda.
-Sand’s comments and op-eds have appeared in Associated Press, The Wall Street Journal, USA Today, Fox News, National Review, Real Clear Politics, The Weekly Standard, Sacramento Bee, Newsweek, Townhall Magazine, Los Angeles Times, San Diego Union Tribune, Los Angeles Daily News, The Christian Science Monitor, San Jose Mercury News, Orange County Register, New York Post, U.S. News & World Report, Investor’s Business Daily, Forbes, Human Events, Fox and Hounds, Huffington Post, School Reform News, California Political Review, Clarion Call, LA School Report, Breitbart.com, Dropout Nation, CalWatchdog and other publications, as well as Rick Hess' The Cage Busting Teacher.
+Sand’s comments and op-eds have appeared in Associated Press, The Wall Street Journal, USA Today, Fox News, National Review, Real Clear Politics, The Weekly Standard, Sacramento Bee, Newsweek, Townhall Magazine, Los Angeles Times, San Diego Union Tribune, Los Angeles Daily News, The Christian Science Monitor, The Epoch Times, American Greatness, San Jose Mercury News, Orange County Register, New York Post, U.S. News & World Report, Investor’s Business Daily, Forbes, Human Events, Fox and Hounds, Huffington Post, School Reform News, California Political Review, Clarion Call, LA School Report, Breitbart.com, Dropout Nation, CalWatchdog and other publications, as well as Rick Hess' The Cage Busting Teacher.
 He has blogged at Union Watch since 2010 and in May 2011 became a regular contributor to City Journal, the Manhattan Institute’s policy publication.
 In April 2018, he received an award from the National Right to Work Foundation for “excellence in reporting the right-to-work principle in the media.”
 Sand has appeared on numerous broadcast news programs and talk radio shows in Southern California and nationally.

 Sand regularly speaks to political, religious and social groups and has participated in panel discussions and events focusing on education reform efforts and the impact of teachers unions on public education.
 In March 2010, Sand participated in a debate hosted by the non-profit Intelligence Squared, an organization that hosts Oxford-style debates, which was nationally broadcast on Bloomberg TV and NPR, as well as covered by Newsweek.
 Sand and his teammates – Terry Moe of the Hoover Institution and former U.S. Secretary of Education Rod Paige, opposed the proposition - Don’t Blame Teachers Unions For Our Failing Schools.
 The pro-union team included Randi Weingarten, president of the American Federation of Teachers.
 In August 2010, he was on a panel at the Where’s the Outrage?conference in San Francisco, where he spoke about how charter school operators can best deal with teachers unions.
 Beginning in 2011, he appeared on panels in Oklahoma City, Washington D.C., Los Angeles, San Diego, San Mateo and Santa Clara in support of National School Choice Week.
 Additionally, CTEN hosted two informational events in 2011 – one addressing the radical agenda that is prevalent in many schools these days and the other concerning itself with California’s Parent Trigger law.
 The latter event was covered by both the English and Spanish language press.
 In March 2013, Sand joined Terry Moe, Gloria Romero and CTA president Dean Vogel in Silicon Valley for a lively discussion on how to fix education in California.
 In 2015, CTEN and the Association of American Educators hosted an informational event which examined the Friedrichs and Bain lawsuits.
 In March 2016, Sand debated CTA president Eric Heins on KOCE in Orange County about the merits of the Friedrichs case.